Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Most stock brokers hold a four-year degree in accounting, math, finance, banking, economics or business.
 Some even acquire an MBA or Master of Science in Finance.
 While post-secondary education isn’t required to take a FINRA exam, education, training and experience can help you pass.

 There are two tests you must take to become a licensed stock broker: the Series 7 exam and the Series 63 exam.
-The Series 7 exam is a 125-question exam that covers investment basics and Securities and Exchange Commission (SEC) regulations.
+The Series 7 exam covers investment basics and Securities and Exchange Commission (SEC) regulations.

-The Series 63 exam, also called the Uniform Securities Agents State Law Examination, is a 60-question exam that covers the principles of transaction law and state securities regulations.
+The Series 63 exam, also called the Uniform Securities Agents State Law Examination, covers the principles of transaction law and state securities regulations.
 Not all states require stock brokers to take the Series 63 — residents of Colorado, the District of Columbia, Florida, Louisiana, Maryland, New Jersey and Ohio only need to pass the Series 7 exam.Back to top

 Compare online stock brokers